AyrA/BasicKit/README.md

 Gives the player a pickaxe to start with.
 Without the pickaxe, the player has to mine 4 iron ores.
-If the axe is too much, the `ADD_ORE` option can be used instead.
+If the axe is too much, the `Add Iron ore` option can be used instead.

-This is on by default.
+This option has no effect if `Don't clear Inventory` is enabled, because then you start off with materials for a pickaxe.

 ### Use Steam Engines

 Setting this to true, gives a steam engine, boiler and pump to the player instead of solar.

-### Add basic items
+### Don't clear Inventory

-Gives the player a stone furnace and a burner mining drill.
+This stops the mod from clearing the entire Inventory before giving the mod specific items.
-These items are usually removed to add a small amount of difficulty.
+Useful to keep the basic starting items and if other mods want to add stuff that this mod would remove instantly.

 ### Add accumulator